MikeCillo/MusicScoreAssistant/README.md

 The fundamental principle of Music Score Assistant is to transform the visual experience of reading a musical score into a rich combination of tactile (vibration) and auditory (sound) sensations.

-1. Score Export (MuseScore Plugin):
-A custom-developed MuseScore 3.x plugin serves as the initial entry point.
-Once activated, it exports the currently open musical score as a MusicXML file.
-This file is then seamlessly passed to a local web application for processing.

-2.
-Music Score Assistant
-✨ Introduction
-Music Score Assistant is an innovative project designed to revolutionize music accessibility for visually impaired individuals.
-By leveraging tactile and auditory feedback, it allows users to experience and interact with musical scores in a unique, multi-sensory way, enabling them to "read" and play music simultaneously without relying on visual cues.

-💡 Key Features
-Real-time Beat Feedback: Mobile devices and an ESP32 prototype vibrate to indicate tempo beats.
-The first beat of each measure receives distinct feedback for clear orientation.

-Dynamic BPM-Based Vibration: The ESP32 prototype automatically adjusts vibration intensity and pattern in real-time, directly reflecting tempo (BPM) changes within the musical score.

-Tactile and Auditory Note Communication: Musical notes are converted into vibrations and auditory feedback (via the ESP32's DAC), communicating pitch and duration in real-time.

-MuseScore Integration: A custom MuseScore 3.x plugin efficiently extracts score data (MusicXML) directly from the editor.

-Web Interface with Local File Support: Utilizes the powerful AlphaTab.js library to process MusicXML/XML files, handle playback, and facilitate communication.
-It supports both URL-specified files and local uploads.

-Robust Multi-Device BLE Communication: Connects to multiple ESP32 prototypes via WebBluetooth, employing a sophisticated queueing system to ensure reliable and ordered transmission of vibration and note data.

-Cross-Device Compatibility: Also connects to mobile devices via WebSockets for versatile feedback delivery, including haptic vibrations and on-screen textual note descriptions.

-Comprehensive Data Flow: A robust architecture ensures seamless data transmission from score creation to multi-sensory output.

-⚙️ How It Works: A Detailed Overview
-The fundamental principle of Music Score Assistant is to transform the visual experience of reading a musical score into a rich combination of tactile (vibration) and auditory (sound) sensations.

 Score Export (MuseScore Plugin):
 A custom-developed MuseScore 3.x plugin serves as the initial entry point.
 Once activated, it exports the currently open musical score as a MusicXML file.
 This file is then seamlessly passed to a local web application for processing.